ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_devices.rst

 When an event is received by the IBM IoT Foundation the credentials of the connection on which the event was received are used to determine from which device the event was sent.
 With this architecture it is impossible for a device to impersonate another device.

-Events can be published at any of the three `quality of service levels <qoslevels>` defined by the MQTT protocol.
+Events can be published at any of the three `quality of service levels <https://docs.internetofthings.ibmcloud.com/messaging/mqtt.html#/>` defined by the MQTT protocol.
 By default events will be published as qos level 0.

 Publish event using default quality of service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~